 Guitar Chords: G, A, D, Em

 Farmer’s Daughter contains many of the elements of a classic country music piece.
 The story is clear and relatable and the tonal structure is simple.
 It creates a very pleasant sound that will never irritate your ears.
 The song also has an almost catchy vibe that is perfect for those lazy, laid back summer afternoons.

 I recommend using a capo for this song to raise its pitch a little bit.
 Place the capo on the 4th fret of your guitar and proceed on the strumming of the chords like you normally do.
-This will give your guitar playing a nice tone that is a lot closer to the original composition of the piece.
+This will give you a nice tone that is a lot closer to the original composition of the piece.
 Give it a few strums at first to get your ears acquainted with both the song’s melody and tune.